Imposition of Sales and Use Tax

 B. Complete the return and remit payment.

-If you did not pay tax on the airplane complete a use tax return and remit the amount due.
-Obtain a Use Tax Return For Reporting Periods December 2010 Or Prior (Form 53U-1), Consumer's Use Tax Return For Reporting Periods Beginning January 2011 (Form 53-C), or the Individual Consumer's Use Tax Return (Form 4340).
-The due date was April 15 in the year following the calendar year in which the airplane was purchased.
+If you did not pay tax on the aircraft at the time of purchase, complete a consumer’s use tax return (Form 5741) and remit the amount due.
+The due date was April 15th in the year following the calendar year in which the aircraft was purchased.
 Calculate the interest and penalty and include it with your payment; or

 C. Complete the return and ask for a payment plan.